Ten (manga): Ten: Tenhōdōri No Kaidanji

-HERO: Akagi no Ishi o Tsugu Otoko
+Hero: Akagi no Ishi o Tsugu Otoko

 Drama

 A Japanese television drama adaptation starring Gorō Kishitani as Ten ran for 12 episodes on TV Tokyo's new drama slot "Drama Paravi," airing every Thursday (Wednesday midnight) at 1:35-2:05 from October 4 to December 20, 2018.
 Immediately after the first episode aired, all episodes were distributed in advance on the video distribution service Paravi, with an original episode taking place between episodes 11 and 12 releasing exclusively on the service on November 1.
 The show's theme song is "Tentomushi" (天道虫) by The Yellow Monkey.
-The East-West preliminary match does not take place in the series.
-Just like in the live-action adaptations of the Kaiji series, the original manga author Fukumoto makes a special cameo appearance as one of the blacksuits.

-A sequel adaptation of the last 3 volumes of the manga has been announced to premiere on TV Tokyo at the end of 2019.
+A sequel adaptation of the last three volumes of the manga has been announced to premiere on TV Tokyo at the end of 2019.
 The mini-series, known as "Ten: Akagi Shigeru Funeral Arc" (天 赤木しげる葬式編, Ten Akagi Shigeru Sōshiki-hen), was broadcast on December 29 as a 2 hour special, while the full unedited 5-episode version was pre-distributed on Paravi on November 11.
 The Yellow Monkey's 1999 single "Barairo no Hibi" (バラ色の日々) was chosen to be its theme song.

-Episode list
+Episodes

 Video game

 A video game for PlayStation 2 by D3 Publisher was released on December 11, 2003.